 - The Human Rights Code (RSBC 1996, c 210)

 - The Official Languages Act (1985)

 - Provincial Standards for Codes of Conduct Order (2016)

 Policy in full

 Diversity among people is one of the prominent features of British Columbia's society and our schools.
 Honouring diversity is based on the principle that if differences are acknowledged and utilized in a positive way, it is of benefit to the quality of our learning and working environments.

 The school system is expected to create and maintain conditions that foster success for all students and promote fair and equitable treatment for all.
-Boards of school trustees, school district officials and other school leaders have a unique responsibility and duty to address increasing diversity in both the educational and operational aspects of schooling.
+Boards of school trustees, school district officials and other school leaders have a unique responsibility and duty to address the vast diversity in both the educational and operational aspects of schooling.

 Addressing diversity encompasses the following:

 - taking into account the different beliefs, customs, practices, languages, behaviours, sexual orientation, gender identity and expression, and physical differences of individuals and cultural groups

 - encouraging understanding, acceptance, mutual respect and inclusion, in order to make school communities and society as a whole more equitable for all people.